SMALL YACHT SECTION CLASSIFICATIONS

 Information on how the meetings are run, point scoring, discards, etc, can viewed here > SMBC Yacht meeting & scoring rules v2

-There are 5 one-off Small Yacht events held throughout the year, here are the rules for each event;
+From time to time we sometimes run one-off Small Yacht events, here are the rules for each event;

 SYS Endurance Race rules